Taxes for Overseas Sellers on Amazon Japan

 Taxes are confusing at the best of times, never mind when you are selling in a foreign country where you cannot understand the language and have no experience in sales.

 In this article, we have covered the important aspects when it comes to overseas sellers on Amazon Japan.
-We are not tax agents or legal advisers; however we have contacted experts in this field and researched extensively on the topic.
-To the best of our knowledge the information provided is accurate at the time of writing (July 2017); however, if you are ever in doubt please check with tax professionals in Japan.
+We are not tax agents or legal advisers;

 The conclusion is:

 - If you self-fulfill you don’t pay taxes (if the product sale is over 10,000 Yen the customer pays taxes)